EFA-FHB/eforms-validator-core/.github/README.md

   private byte[] eforms;
 }
 ```
-# EForms Validator - Core use as a RESTful API
+# EForms Validator - Core: use as a RESTful API

 ## Service Description